 Another common distinction made between types of debt are consumer versus non-consumer.
 While this language is frequently used to discuss debts, it can be a little vague.

 Generally speaking, consumer debt refers to unsecured loans and outstanding bills for things bought with disposable income.
 On the other hand, non-consumer debt would be debt related to the essential things like taxes, education, and housing.
-If you’re unsure which is which, your attorney can help.
+If you’re unsure which is which, a bankruptcy lawyer can help.

 Installment Debt vs. Revolving Debt

 The third debt distinction is between installment debt and revolving debt.
 Installment debt refers to any loan where you make regular, fixed payments on.

 Revolving debt concerns debt that fluctuates, such as credit card debt, payday loans, and home equity lines of credit.
 Rather than having a set amount that you pay for a predetermined period of time, your monthly amount changes based on how much of your credit you’ve used.

 Which debts qualify for a Chapter 7 discharge?

 Chapter 7 quickly discharges most of your debts (though not all of them).
 However, there are several qualifications you must personally meet to file for this type of bankruptcy.

 Most importantly, you must pass a “means test“.
 You can’t earn over a certain amount of money, which varies depending on the state you live in and how large your family is.